-IRS to abandon facial recognition plan after firestorm of criticism
+IRS abandons facial recognition plan after firestorm of criticism

 The company currently offers a backup option that allows people who have failed a facial recognition check to confirm their identity by showing official documents to a company representative over a live video call.
 But some people who have gone through that process have reported technical glitches and hours-long waits for help, and the company’s chief told The Post that they have fewer than 1,000 agents handling video calls for the entire country.

 The reversal sparked questions of whether ID.me’s other clients across the country will follow suit.
 Roughly 70 million Americans have used its service to verify their identities while filing for unemployment insurance, pandemic assistance grants, child tax credit payments or other services, the company’s chief told The Post last month.
-On its client list: ten federal agencies, including Social Security, Labor and Veterans Affairs; 30 states, including California, Florida, New York and Texas; and 540 companies nationwide.
+On its client list: 10 federal agencies, including Social Security, Labor and Veterans Affairs; 30 states, including California, Florida, New York and Texas; and 540 companies nationwide.

 The Surveillance Technology Oversight Project, a digital rights advocacy group, celebrated the change and called on state governments to drop the technology’s use.

-“When government agencies use this technology, it’s question of when, not if, this biometric data is hacked, leaked or misused,” the group’s executive director Albert Fox Cahn said in a statement.
+“When government agencies use this technology, it’s question of when, not if, this biometric data is hacked, leaked or misused,” the group’s executive director, Albert Fox Cahn, said in a statement.

+ID.me has said its system has stored tens of millions of people’s face scans in a database to look for identity theft.
+People can request to delete their information, but the company stores the data for at least seven years due to federal auditing rules, according to an IRS filing.

-Companies, schools, police departments and government agencies are increasingly using facial recognition for security and investigative purposes, and 10 federal agencies — the departments of Agriculture, Commerce, Defense, Homeland Security, Health and Human Services, Interior, Justice, State, Treasury and Veterans Affairs — told government auditors last year that they intended to expand their face-scanning capabilities in the coming months.
+The controversy has highlighted a key tension within the U.S. government over facial recognition.
+Federal agencies are increasingly using the technology for security and investigative purposes, and 10 of them — the departments of Agriculture, Commerce, Defense, Homeland Security, Health and Human Services, Interior, Justice, State, Treasury and Veterans Affairs — told government auditors last year that they intended to expand their face-scanning capabilities in the coming months.

+But the government’s central management office, the General Services Administration, has said face-scanning technology has too many problems to justify its use and has refused to include it in the Login.gov sign-in system.

+Two hundred websites run by 28 federal agencies use the Login.gov service and more than 40 million people have opened accounts with it.
+It was built and is operated by government employees to accomplish the same tasks as ID.me by relying on more traditional methods of identity verification, such as scanning government records and credit reports.

+Wyden’s letter followed three others in the last week sent from members of Congress to IRS leaders calling for an immediate halt to the facial recognition plan.
+Republicans on the Senate Finance Committee criticized the IRS for having “unilaterally decided to allow an outside contractor to stand as the gatekeeper between citizens and necessary government services.”

+On Monday, shortly before the IRS’s announcement, four Democrats in the House — Reps.
+Ted Lieu (Calif.), Yvette D. Clarke (N.Y.), Pramila Jayapal (Wash.) and Anna G. Eshoo (Calif.) — sent the agency a letter calling it “simply wrong to compel millions of Americans to place trust in this new protocol.”

-The option to create a new account using ID.me’s facial recognition service had been offered on the website for months, and some taxpayers who had proactively gone through the process expressed frustration following news of the IRS’ reversal.
+The option to create a new account using ID.me’s facial recognition service had been offered on the website for months, and some taxpayers who had proactively gone through the process expressed frustration following news of the IRS’s reversal.

 Jamal Le Blanc, who lives in suburban Maryland, said he was told a month ago he’d need to create a facial scan to access his tax records.
 Because of a disability in his arm, he said, he required his daughter’s help to run through the process.
-Now, he worries over how the data will be used or secured in the years to come.
+Now, he worries how the data will be used or secured in the years to come.

 “I am not the only person whose biometric information is now in the possession of an unknown government contractor because I needed my own tax records,” he said.

-Note: An earlier version of this story incorrectly stated that 15 Republican members of the Senate Finance Committee had signed a letter to the IRS.
-Each party has only 14 members on the committee.
-The 15th Republican who signed, Marsha Blackburn of Tennessee, is not a member of the committee.